ai-joon/defi-chatbot/README.md

-# Mercari Pipeline
+# Dataflow Pipeline

-The Mercari Pipeline enables you to run various pipelines without writing programs by simply defining a configuration file.
+The Dataflow Pipeline enables you to run various pipelines without writing programs by simply defining a configuration file.

-Currently Mercari Pipeline's primary target is Cloud Dataflow, but we are in the process of preparing to run on Apache Spark and Apache Flink clusters as well.
+Currently Dataflow Pipeline's primary target is Cloud Dataflow, but we are in the process of preparing to run on Apache Spark and Apache Flink clusters as well.

-(Mercari Dataflow Template has been renamed Mercari Pipeline)
+(Dataflow Dataflow Template has been renamed Dataflow Pipeline)

 See the [Document](docs/README.md) for usage